 Federal mortgage servicing laws require the servicer to contact you (or attempt to contact you) by phone to discuss loss mitigation options, no later than 36 days after a missed payment and again within 36 days after each following missed payment.
 (12 C.F.R. § 1024.39).

 No more than 45 days after a missed payment, the servicer must let you know in writing about loss mitigation options that could be available, and assign personnel to help you.
 (12 C.F.R. § 1024.39).

 Many Florida mortgages have a provision that requires the lender to send a breach letter if you fall behind in payments.
 This notice tells you that the loan is in default.
 If you don't cure the default, the lender can accelerate the loan (call it due) and go ahead with the foreclosure.

 Federal law generally requires the servicer to wait until the loan is over 120 days delinquent before officially starting a foreclosure.
 But in a few situations, like if you violate a due-on-sale clause or if the servicer is joining the foreclosure action of a superior or subordinate lienholder, the foreclosure can begin sooner.
 (12 C.F.R. § 1024.41).

-Approximately half of the states, including Florida, require the lender to file a lawsuit in court to foreclose.
+Approximately half of the states, including Florida, require the lender to file a lawsuit in court to foreclose, called a "judicial" foreclosure.

-The lender has to publish a notice of the foreclosure sale in a newspaper once a week for two consecutive weeks, with the second publication at least five days before the sale.
+The lender has to publish a notice of the foreclosure sale on a publicly accessible website for at least two consecutive weeks before the sale or in a newspaper once a week for two consecutive weeks, with the second publication at least five days before the sale.
 (Fla.
 Stat. § 45.031).

 In Florida, the lender may obtain a deficiency judgment: